We Go Up (Nicki Minaj song)

-"We Go Up" is a song by American rapper Nicki Minaj featuring Fivio Foreign.
+"We Go Up" is a song by rapper Nicki Minaj featuring Fivio Foreign.
 It was released through Young Money Entertainment and Republic Records as a single on March 25, 2022.
 The song was written by the artists alongside Tate Kobang and producers Papi Yerr, Swizzy, and Szamz.
 It was included on Minaj's first greatest hits album, Queen Radio: Volume 1 (2022).

 Background

 "We Go Up" marks the first collaboration between Minaj and Foreign.